Management and Entrepreneurship

 MGMT 3000.
 Leading People in Organizations

-Provides students with theories, frameworks, and empirical research on the topic of leadership and team dynamics to help students enhance their own leadership capabilities.
-Topics include empirically-grounded models of leadership, importance of self-awareness in leadership, effective group & team dynamics, group decision-making, conflict resolution, and design thinking.
+Provides students with theories, frameworks, and empirical research on the topic of leadership and team dynamics to help students enhance their own leadership capabilities and their ability to perform effectively in teams.
+Topics include empirically-grounded models of leadership, importance of self-awareness in leadership, discussion and decision-making processes in teams, and team development over time.
 (4 units)

 Prerequisites: None.